Want your email campaigns to shine and get your audience clicking? Then let’s talk about email design.

 - Use transparent images.
 Otherwise, they may look off when everything else in your email template has reversed colors.

 - Add a white glow around your black images and icons.
 Otherwise, they may blend in with your template and remain unnoticed.

 - Preview your emails before hitting send.
 With tools like the GetResponse Email Creator, you can preview what your emails will look like with the dark mode turned on.
 While it won’t cover 100% of the cases (as dark mode works differently on various devices and applications), it’ll help your email design process, and you’ll be able to send your email campaigns more confidently.

 Below are two images showing the same email (from the Hustle) viewed in dark and light mode on a mobile device.
 As you’ll notice, their header image has a transparent background and a delicate glow around it so that the dark logo doesn’t go unnoticed.

 Although email is such an old medium, a lot has changed in the email design world over the last several years.

 We’re always keeping our eye out for new developments, practices, and trends, and will continue to update this guide to reflect the current state of things.

-If you’d like to stay updated, make sure to sign up to our newsletter so we can notify you whenever we edit this and our other resources.
+If you’d like to stay updated, make sure to sign up for our newsletter so we can notify you whenever we edit this and our other resources.

-And if you’re looking for an email builder that makes creating email templates a fun and rewarding experience, be sure to sign up for a GetResponse free trial.
+And if you’re looking for an email builder that makes creating email templates a fun and rewarding experience, be sure to sign up for a GetResponse free account.